afds-bl/chensus/README.md

 Note that one can simply use `mzmv_estimate_mean()` to estimate both proportions and means, as shown below.

-The BFS/OFS provides [formulas to estimate variances of the MZMV/MRMT](https://www.bfs.admin.ch/bfs/fr/home/statistiques/mobilite-transports/enquetes/mzmv.assetdetail.4262242.html).
+The FSO provides [formulas to estimate variances of the MZMV/MRMT](https://www.bfs.admin.ch/bfs/fr/home/statistiques/mobilite-transports/enquetes/mzmv.assetdetail.4262242.html).

 ### Means